 How to Calculate NPS (incl.
-NPS Formula to Use)
+NPS Formula for Excel)

 Wondering how to calculate NPS?
-Looking for an NPS formula that you could use in excel to find out your NPS?
+Looking for a formula to calculate NPS in excel?

 You’re in luck, then.
 Below, you’ll find three different methods to calculate NPS, and a formula that you could use in excel or Google Sheets too.